cameronmore/go-sessions/README.md

 protectedHandler := authCtx.Authmiddleware(http.HandleFunc(protectedHello))
 ```

+Please see `main.go` for an up-to-date and working example with Chi.

 ## Documentation

+> 🚧 The `main.go` file in this repository should always contain a working example, even if the other documentation lags behind.

 See the `docs/` directory in this repository for the full documentation.
 The `docs/Examples/` directory contains several examples using Gin, Chi, Gorilla/Mux, Echo, and the standard library.
 The most commented and guided one is the Chi router example.